-Among the varied forms of cactus, walking stick cholla possesses one of the more unique characteristics.
+Among the varied forms of cactus, the walking stick cholla possesses one of the more unique characteristics.
 This plant in the Opuntia family is native to the Southwest United States.
 It has segmented arms which detach easily from the main plant, earning the plant’s name.
 This cactus would make an eye-catching and impactful statement plant in a xeriscape garden.
 Learn how to grow walking stick plants and add this unique specimen to your cactus garden.

 Walking Stick Cholla Info

 Walking stick cholla info wouldn’t be complete without mention of its place as food and medicine traditionally.
-Stems and fruit were eaten by indigenous populations and the plant was also used to treat earache and boils.
+Stems and fruit were eaten by indigenous populations and the plant was also used to treat earaches and boils.
 The hollow spines can be used as needles and the fruit is used to dye textiles.

 The common name comes from the use of its dried stems as walking sticks.
-These spiny stems dry out and leave behind an interesting skeleton, still adorned with the long spines which can make walking stick cholla care quite painful.
+These spiny stems dry out and leave behind an interesting skeleton, still adorned with long spines which can make walking stick cholla care quite painful.